BrokenFlows/Lak/README.md

 The following image shows a labelled diagram of a nice!nano and its pins.
 A later diagram will show which part of the matrix connect to which pin of the nice!nano.

+It is important to note the frames of reference for each diagram:
+- The diagram of the nice!nano shows the top, bumpier, side.
+If flipping the nice!nano, you will need to pay attention to wire the correct pins.
+- The diagram of the keyboard matrix show the top as the furthest side of the keyboard from you when in use; this can be seen by the cutout in the case for the nice!nano.

 ![Labelled pinout diagram for the nice!nano](./images/nice!nano_pinout.jpeg)

+Using more wire, solder connections between the pins of the nice!nano and the matching labels of the keyboard matrix.
+Any point along the columns will make a valid connection.
+Any point "below" the black line of the diode will make a valid connection for the rows.

 ![Labelled diagram showing which wires connect to which pins of the nice!nano](./images/lak_hand_wiring.jpeg)